liaohuangg/RfCgraTrans/README.md

 * subScheduleNum (The number of sub-schedules searched after each relaxation of constraints.)

 ## Data Formats
-For each loop, the intermediate result of the loop transformation (example.RfCgraTrans*.cloog and example.RfCgraTransFinal.cloog) is as follows:
+For each loop, the intermediate result of the loop transformation is as follows:
 ```
 if ((P0 >= 2) && (P1 >= 2)) {
   for (t2=0;t2<=P0-1;t2++) {